Learning Decentralized Linear Quadratic Regulators with $\sqrt{T}$ Regret: Algorithm Design

-For any $i\in\V$, we let $\T_i$ denote the set of disconnected directed trees in $\CP(\U,\CH)$ such that the root node of any tree in $\T_i$ contains $i$.
-Reloading the notation, we also let $\T_i$ denote the set of nodes of all the trees in $\T_i$.
-Moreover, we denote
+{\bf The Decentralized Structure of Algorithm~\ref{algorithm:control design}.} To see that Algorithm~\ref{algorithm:control design} is decentralized, for any $i\in\V$, let $\T_i$ denote the set of disconnected directed trees in $\CP(\U,\CH)$ such that the root node of any tree in $\T_i$ contains $i$.
+Reloading the notation, also let $\T_i$ denote the set of nodes of all the trees in $\T_i$.
+Moreover, denote